Thank You Ma’am Analysis

 Instead of berating Roger, Ms. Jones offers him dinner, where they sit together and eat, and she later on gives him $10.
 Ms. Jones’s actions exemplify her guidance like a parent-like figure.
 By gifting Roger $10 and not placing any limitations on what he should buy with it, Ms. Jones also gives the boy room to make his own decisions and ultimately understand the meaning of responsibility for his own actions.
 Imparted with trust and the kindness of Ms. Jones, Roger ultimately learns an unforgettable lesson of forgiveness and generosity.

-Thanksgiving recently passed but, but Did you enjoy Thank You Ma’am by Langston Hughes?
+Did you enjoy Thank You Ma’am by Langston Hughes?
 What are some things that make you Grateful? 😀